MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-c5-data-migration.md

 > [!Note]
 > If there are open transactions that use foreign currencies, the exchange rates for those currencies are also migrated.
 Other exchange rates are not migrated.

+**Chart of Accounts**
+* Standard dimensions: Department, Cost Centre, Purpose
+* Historical G/L transactions

+> [!Note]
+> Historical G/L transactions are treated a little differently.
+When you migrate data you set a **Current Period** parameter.
+This parameter specifies how to process G/L transactions.
+Transactions after this date are migrated individually.
+Transactions before this date are aggregated per account and migrated as a single amount.
+For example, let's say there are transactions in 2015, 2016, 2017, 2018, and you specify January 01, 2017 in the Current Period field.
+For each account, amounts for transactions on or before December 31, 2106, will be aggregated in a single general journal line for each G/L account.
+All trascations after this date will be migrated individually.

 ## <a name="to-migrate-data"></a>To migrate data
 There are just a few steps to export data from C5, and import it in [!INCLUDE[d365fin](includes/d365fin_md.md)]: